dhanna25/dhanna25/README.md

 ___
 ## What I hope to do in the future!
 <ul>
   <li>Work on projects analyzing behavioral or survey data.
-For example, you could explore sentiment analysis in mental health discussions or predict trends in psychological studies.</li>
+For example, explore sentiment analysis in mental health discussions or predict trends in psychological studies.</li>
   <li>Visualizing confusion matrices and AUROC</li>
 </ul>
 <strong>Python Libraries</strong>